diveyez/ThreeInOne-MACD-SMI-BBKeltener/README.md

 Will regularly update this indicator with changes to improve the performance and functionality This lower is intended for mobile and performance to be able to trade while occupied or traveling

-Place this in your lower
+Place this in your lower, modify it if you desire.